If you're having problems, you should look at these areas things first:

 - If you ever reversed polarity on the Vcc and Gnd of the LCD, there's a good chance it's fried.

-- Make sure your IR sensor is installed with the bulge facing out from the top edge of the board.
-(So if it was installed in a case it would face out of the case.)
+- Make sure your IR sensor is installed with the bulge facing out from the board.
 Note: if it was installed backwards, it will still work when it's installed the right way.

 - You can scope the "out" side of the sensor (rightmost lead) to test that it is picking something up.